 The size and shape of the buttocks is determined by the size and shape of three muscles known as the glutes.
 Strength training (squats, lunges, etc.) has an effect on the growth of these muscles, but only when paired with adequate nutrition.
 Essentially, muscle growth can occur only if muscle protein synthesis exceeds muscle protein breakdown.
 This is called a positive muscle protein balance.
 Strength training improves muscle protein balance, but, in the absence of adequate protein intake, the balance remains negative.
 You must therefore consume enough protein if you want to build muscle.

 The current recommended dietary allowance (RDA) for protein is 0.8 grams per kilogram of body weight a day for sedentary adults.
 This amounts to 56 grams per day for men and 46 grams for women.
 These numbers can vary depending on a number of factors, however, including activity level, age, and overall health.
 Strength athletes, for instance, may need as much as 1.6 grams of protein per kilogram of body weight.
 This means that a 150 pound person who does regular strength training may need to consume over 100 grams of protein each day!
 Use our Daily Protein Intake Calculator to figure out how much protein you need.

-Does protein powder help grow glutes?
+Does protein powder help grow your glutes?

-Food additives are hard to digest.
-They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
-As they eat, these bacteria produce gas, which causes bloating and stomach pain.
+Food additives are hard to digest, and sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
+As they eat, these bacteria produce gas, causing bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.
 In the long term, food additives can disrupt regulatory pathways in the intestine and trigger the development of inflammatory bowel disease (IBD) and systemic inflammatory disorders.

 Here is a list of the most common food additives in protein powder: